KDE/kaidan/CONTRIBUTING.md

 In combination with the command-line option `--multiple`, multiple instances of Kaidan can be run simultaneously with different profiles.

 Kaidan stores passwords in an unencrypted file if no password manager is available.
+By using the `--unencrypted-keychain` command-line option, you can force that behavior even if a password manager is available.

 ## Logging